victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/2_bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-labels: ["🐞 Issue-Bug", "🔍 Needs-Triage" ]
+labels: ['🐞 Issue-Bug', '🔍 Needs-Triage']
 assignees:
   - victorfrye
 ---

 **Describe the bug**